-Beacon College Prep Middle School was able to improve its school grade from a "D" (received in 2019-20) to an "A." This is a significant accomplishment given the fact most students across the country suffered severe learning losses as a result of the pandemic.
+Beacon College Prep Middle School was able to improve it's schoolwide proficiency in Reading, Science, and Civics when compared to the previous school year.
+This is a significant accomplishment given the fact most students across the country suffered severe learning losses as a result of the pandemic.
 The fact that Beacon College Prep Middle School students demonstrated significant learning gains post pandemic is a testament to the quality of BCP's leadership, teachers, and academic programs.